basecamp/policies/privacy/recruitment/index.md

 * Internal assessment notes about your application and interviews;
 * Reference contact information and notes on the results of reference checks.

-We store your data in Workable and in Basecamp until we successfully fill the open position.
-If we want to keep your information for longer than that — for instance, if we think we may want to contact you for a future open position — we'll request your explicit consent via email to continue to store your personal data with an updated time frame.
-You may ask us to access, correct, update, or delete your data at any time by emailing Andrea LaRowe, [andrea@basecamp.com](mailto:andrea@basecamp.com).
+For most candidates, we'll store your data in Workable and in Basecamp until we successfully fill the open position.
+We'll keep your personal data for _up to two years_ if you advance to a take-home exercise or interview stage of our hiring process.
+We do this to maintain a pool of recent, qualified applicants, should the position re-open or should we decide to hire for another similar role.
+You can ask us to access, correct, update, or delete your data at any time by emailing Andrea LaRowe, [andrea@basecamp.com](mailto:andrea@basecamp.com).

 If you submit an unsolicited job application through a channel other than Workable, you'll receive direction to re-submit your application through Workable.
 Any personal information you've included, like a resume, will be immediately deleted.